BuvinduS/YOLO-speed-estimation/README.md

 ```
 > Note: The exact CUDA version (`cuXXX`) depends on your GPU and system configuration.

+## Model Weights

+YOLOv8 model weights are **not included** in this repository.

+Ultralytics automatically downloads the required pretrained weights (e.g., `yolov8n.pt`) on first run to a specified directory given it exists.

+In the current folder structure the weights will be downloaded to ```YOLO-weights``` and be stored there.

 ## Running the Project

 Once all dependencies are installed cd to the root and run: